 Hutchinson Health offers comprehensive pediatric rehabilitation services.
 Services include physical, occupational, and speech therapy.

-Our goal is to help your child achieve their highest function and improve their independence.
+Is to help your child achieve their highest function and improve their independence.
 We offer specific therapeutic interventions customized to every child.
 We work with families to incorporate these therapeutic games/activities into your daily life to help improve your child’s overall functioning.

 Hutchinson Health offers comprehensive physical therapy for children of all ages.
 Our physical therapists are experienced in assisting children to achieve gross motor milestones such as: crawling, walking, sitting, throwing, jumping, running, etc. They also have experience in evaluating children for adaptive equipment and in choosing appropriate equipment to help a child thrive in their environment.
 Physical therapy can improve your child’s coordination, endurance, strength, balance, flexibility and much more.